Tandem Breastfeeding – Nursing Your Newborn Along with Toddler

 If you achieve pregnancy while you are still breastfeeding your previous child, you may suddenly find a host of worrisome questions popping up in your mind.
 Should I wean my first child as fast as possible?
-Will I produce milk during my later stages of pregnancy?
+Will I produce milk during the later stages of pregnancy?
 Let us allay your fears on the topic by addressing common questions and concerns on the matter!

-What is Tandem Nursing
+What Is Tandem Nursing

 A lot of mothers get pregnant and give birth when they are still nursing their previous child.
 In such a situation, the mothers usually continue breastfeeding the newborn with their toddler.
 This arrangement of nursing siblings (that aren’t twins) is called “tandem nursing”.

 Benefits of Tandem Feeding

 While many women may find the idea of nursing two children at the same time worrisome, the situation can benefit you in many ways!

 - The more a child nurses, the more milk the mother produces.
 Tandem feeding ensures plentiful milk production for both children.